 - Window Boxes

-Common Zinnias are attractive to a wide variety of birds, which like their seeds.
+Common Zinnias are attractive to many birds, which like their seeds.
 Pollinators such as bees, butterflies, and hummingbirds also enjoy them.

 Zinnias can survive and thrive when planted around Black Walnut trees.